9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- When cutting the excerpt, remove &helli... from the ending if present.

-- Simple Style, add flex-shrink: 0 to all meta?
+- ➕ Add support to sort by rating.
+- Add a new template to sort by rating.
+- Add query-name to template.

 - Find a way to flex shrink only one big meta?
+- Check YT style for flex shrink of meta.
 - Finish Modern style.

-- ➕ Add support to sort by rating.
 - Add a way to minimize CSS/HTML when is cached.
 CSS is very important to minimize, because there is a lot of improvement.

 - When a tab query is deleted, then delete the tab from the widgets?(sounds very good).

-- Make ajax show a "Loading..." text before loading widget.
+- Make ajax show a "Loading..." text before loading widget, and before adding a tab.
 - Make ajax show a "Loading..." text in widget when selecting article block.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.